danielaLopes/CPS-A06-Private_Set_Intersection/README.md

 ## Modes and Algorithms
 * [Set-Intersection with 2 clients and a Trusted Third Party](#execution-with-trusted-third-party)
-* Set-Intersection HBC with 2 clients no Trusted Third Party:
+* Set-Intersection HBC with 2 clients and no Trusted Third Party:
     * [without colluding players](#without-colluding-players)
     * [with colluding players but no shared key (player 1 performs decryption)](#with-colluding-players-but-no-shared-key)
     * [with colluding players and shared key for group decryption](#with-colluding-players-and-shared-key)